Bosworth Hall (Market Bosworth): Conversion into a hotel

 After the hospital at Bosworth Hall was closed, the property was bought by a construction firm for conversion into a hotel.
 Although the firm went bankrupt, the conversion was completed by the Britannia Hotels chain, which bought the property.

-The present hotel has 210 bedrooms, a health and leisure club, restaurants and a bar.
+The hotel has 210 bedrooms, a health and leisure club, restaurants and a bar.
 It also has conference and banqueting facilities.